The phrase “proper planning prevents poor performance” is highly applicable to businesses of all sizes.

 Benefits of the Business Model Canvas

-Here are three benefits your business will get by using the Business Model Canvas for planning:
+Here are three benefits you’ll get by using the Business Model Canvas for planning:

-Furthermore, it can also be adapted for organisations that don’t have revenue as the primary goal.
+Furthermore, it can also be adapted for businesses that don’t have revenue as the primary goal.

-As you’ll soon discover, the key elements of a business that are included in the Business Model Canvas are either the responsibility of separate departments or require people from different departments to work together to be a success.
+As you’ll soon discover, the key elements of a business that are included in the Business Model Canvas are either the responsibility of separate teams or require people from different teams to work together to be a success.

-Therefore, a planning session that brings the various stakeholders together in a focused way can help ensure that everyone is aligned on achieving the overarching business objectives.
+Therefore, a planning session that brings the various teams together in a focused way can help ensure that everyone is aligned on achieving the overarching business objectives.